10 Investment Strategies for Delinquent Real Estate

 A key delinquent real estate strategy is to always make it profitable.
 The more upfront investment you have to make, the more difficult that will be.
 This is why you want to set a budget when bidding on delinquent real estate.
 When you overbid and overinvest, you put yourself at financial risk in case unexpected costs associated with repairs and renovations arise.

-Wait to Do Any Repairs And Renovations
+Wait to Do Any Repairs and Renovations

 Wait until you assume full ownership of a tax delinquent home before making repairs or renovations.
 Until the grace period is passed, the prior owner can still pay their taxes and prevent you from taking ownership.